-Amy (Alsfeld) Nazdrowicz is an environmental scientist and registered Professional Wetland Scientist (PWS).
-She is an associate of the firm and heads the Environmental Sciences Department.
-With 18 years of experience, Amy specializes in wetland creation and mitigation design, selection of native plants, monitoring of the plant, wildlife, and hydrologic conditions of created wetlands, habitat assessments, and conducting rare, threatened and endangered (RTE) wildlife/habitat studies, and Bog Turtle Investigations including construction monitoring and radio-telemetry studies.
+Amy (Alsfeld) J. Nazdrowicz is an environmental scientist and registered Professional Wetland Scientist (PWS).
+She is an Associate of the firm and heads the Environmental Sciences Department.
+With 19 years of experience, Amy is a specialist in wetland creation and mitigation design, native plantings and monitoring the plant, wildlife, and hydrologic conditions of mitigation wetlands, habitat assessments, and conducting Bog Turtle Investigations including construction monitoring and radio-telemetry studies.

 Amy is a Qualified Bog Turtle Surveyor (certified in Delaware, Maryland, and Pennsylvania) and can lead Phases I-III Bog Turtle Investigations and construction monitoring, and has utilized radio-telemetry when appropriate.
 She works closely with state and federal regulatory agencies on a regular basis during all phases of the wetland permitting and wetland mitigation approval processes.
 Amy frequently testifies and/or presents at county land use hearings.
 She performs these services for inhouse clients and also as requested by other engineering companies.

 Amy earned a Master of Science degree in Wildlife Ecology from the University of Delaware, and a Bachelor of Science degree in Environmental and Forest Biology from S.U.N.Y.
-Environmental Science and Forestry.
+College of Environmental Science and Forestry.
 She is respected as an expert on evaluating the effects of wetland amendments on the biodiversity of constructed wetlands, and her research has been published in Biological Conservation (2008) and in Restoration Ecology (Nov.
 2010).
 She has conducted a number of professional scientific seminars and environmental educational programs on topics including wetland creation, wetland diversity, native plants, landscape ecology, and herpetology.